 - 23 and Me

-Unfortunately, Ancestry DNA doesn’t have a chromosome browser.
+Unfortunately, Ancestry DNA doesn’t have a chromosome browser (thought they do have a Chromosome Painter, which is admittedly different).
 I still recommend testing with Ancestry DNA, though, since they have an incredibly large DNA testing database and a lot of other features that go along really well with family history research.

 The reason I still recommend this is because your Ancestry DNA results can be downloaded (for free!) and uploaded to a number of different websites that can allow you access to a chromosome browser.